 - Masks.
 Yes masks for everyone.
 You will not be let in anywhere without one.

 - The border.
 The Border situation seems to change every week.
-At the moment border travel is limited.
+At the moment border travel is open.

 - All of our PUBLIC TOURS ARE SUSPENDED.
 PRIVATE TOURS ONLY.

-- If you are extremely worried about your personal health and safety in regards to Corona-Virus please stay home and do not come on a tour.
+- If you are extremely worried about your personal health and safety in regards to Corona-Virus, or are fearful of being in public places around other people, it is probably best you not come on a tour.

 Contrary to media sensationalism, the vast majority of Mexican territory is totally safe for foreign visitors.
 Safety is a top priority on every one of our tours, and the Valle de Guadalupe itself is so peaceful that never at any time will you question your security.
 For a more detailed look at the topic of safety in the Valle de Guadalupe, feel free to check out this post on the Baja Winery Tours blog.